What is solar PV?

-At TheGreenAge, we feel that for most installations polycrystalline cells are most suitable, as they provide value for money while still also being relatively efficient.
+We think in many cases polycrystalline cells are the most suitable option, as they provide value for money while still also being relatively efficient.

-All the electricity produced by the solar panels is produced as direct current (DC), which compares to the electricity that is distributed through the grid and we use in our homes, which is alternating current (AC).
-For this reason most solar photovoltaic systems are now connected up with some type of inverter, which changes the DC to AC, allowing the individual to sell the electricity back to the grid (in grid tie systems) or to be used easily in the homes.
+All the electricity produced by the solar panels is produced as direct current (DC), which differs from the electricity that is distributed through the grid and we use in our homes, which is alternating current (AC).
+For this reason most solar photovoltaic systems are now connected up with some type of inverter, which changes the DC to AC, allowing the individual to sell the electricity back to the grid (in grid-tied systems) or to be used easily in homes.

 There are 2 major types of inverter that can be installed in your solar photovoltaic system: